Fly to Nassau, the Bahamas

 Relax on board the Ocean Explorer

-Immerse yourself in the colors and textures of “DR” today during an enlightening tour that reveals the island’s flavors, bucolic way of life, and remarkable history.
-Samaná is a lush, laid-back slice of this island, and you'll get to see its beaches and natural glory on a tour today, as well as meet with some locals.
+Immerse yourself in the history and culture of “DR” today during an enlightening tour that reveals the island’s flavors, bucolic way of life, and remarkable past.
+During your exploration you’ll visit an whale exhibit, a cigar museum, and even have time for shopping.
+Samana is a lush, laid-back slice of this island, and you'll get to see its beaches and natural glory on a tour today, as well as meet with some locals.

-Back on board, relax on sun deck in the late afternoon sun.
+Back on board, relax on the sun deck in the late afternoon sun.

 Relax on board with a day at sea